Know Your Maryland Roofs

-The roof is the largest single structural component in your home.
-But it is not one, single piece.
+The roof is the largest single structural component in your home, but it is not one single piece.
 The roofs installed by the roofing contractors at DryTech Roofing are complex systems with multiple components that must all work together to successfully protect your home from the elements.
 In a region like Maryland, where we see four distinct seasons each with unique climate challenges, there is an ever-present need for durable, weatherproof roofing systems.
-That is why we at DryTech Roofing take such great pride in our ability to design and install fully functional systems for Maryland homes.
+That is why we at DryTech Roofing take such great pride in our ability to design and install fully-functional systems for Aberdeen, MD homes.

 We don’t expect you to become a roofing expert like the professionals of DryTech Roofing.
 But the more you know about your roof and its composition, the better able you’ll be to make decisions about investing in the best roof for your needs and budget.
 That’s why we’ve prepared a brief overview of the many parts that go into your home’s roofing system.

 Here is a list of components that typically make up Maryland roofs:

 - Roof deck – Flat panels, usually made of plywood, that are nailed to the rafters to form the base layer of the roof.